luiderek/concord/README.md

-# final-project
+# Concord

-A full stack JavaScript solo project.
+A full stack JavaScript solo project using Express, Node, PostgreSQL, React.

+A text chat-room clone of discord.